SomeWeekendReading/someweekendreading.github.io/_posts/2022-11-19-detwitterfying.md

 article that covers the nontechnical ground. <sup id="fn1a">[[1]](#fn1)</sup>

-in the roughly 2.5 years of this blog's existence, it has embedded tweets many times, using Twitter's own code.
-When that disappears, so do those references!
+in the roughly 2.5 years of this blog's existence, it has embedded tweets many times, using Twitter's own embed code.
+When Twitter disappears, so do those references!

-So I've spent the last 2-3 days screenshotting those tweets, and hyperlinking the image to the tweet.
+So I've spent the last 2-3 days screenshotting the $O(10^2)$ tweets quoted, and hyperlinking the resulting image to the actual tweet, while it lasts.
 Crude, but effective:
 - Page loads are way faster
+- Clicks still go through to the tweet and its surrounding conversation
-- If Twitter goes, the screen shots stay here
+- If Twitter goes, the screen shots stay here, because I host it now
-- But&hellip; I have to use some storage for screenshots.
+- But&hellip; I have to use up some storage for those screenshots.

 It's a fair trade.

 Feel free to tell me if I've missed any, but my friend grep and his crew think I got them all: